Last Updated: September 4, 2023

 More importantly, perhaps you can bolster locally owned businesses, so that the return on investment remains in your community.
 You can encourage new businesses, artists, non-profits, and civic uses to locate on the side streets.

-Beyond downtown, you probably have a few candidates for shopping center renovation in older malls, strip shopping centers, and such.
-We urge renovation when there's a market, but the venue is very out of style.
+You also may need to address shopping center renovation in older malls, strip shopping centers, and such.
+We urge such renovation when a healthy market exists, but the center itself is looking old and out of style.

 Education and economic development are natural partners.
 Business needs a workforce that is literate, not only in reading, but in math and technology.